 You don't necessarily want to carry your baby up and down the mountains if you don't have to.
 Adding the fact that they would need constant supervision by an adult who comes along just for this purpose you might as well just leave them at home, because anyone who is strong enough to come to the field with you to help with the kids you'd rather have helping in the field.

 In most parts of Saxony farms were usually inherited by the youngest son; sometimes by the youngest daughter if she didn't have brothers or they had already married into another farm.
 With the wedding the young couple took over the farm from the parents.
-Whereas in Saxony and Prussia the oldest son would inherit the farm.
+Whereas in Bavaria and Prussia the oldest son would inherit the farm.
 When he was of marrying age the parents weren't ready to retire yet.
 So his bride didn't have much say in how the farm was run.
 She didn't get to choose whether to breastfeed or not.
 Her labour was needed more than her milk.

 By the mid-1800s breastfeeding in these parts was frowned upon.
 Mothers thought it beneath them.
 They fed their children diluted cows milk, goats milk, gruel, and a variety of other home made mixes.
 The consequences were dire for the children as the mortality rates showed.
 The following numbers are from the early 1880s and show deaths in children under 1 year old(1).

 These mortality rates were alarming to doctors.
 Relentlessly they tried to make mothers breastfeed.
 The methods they used were mainly patronising though.
 They didn't help mothers to breastfeed.
 Nor did they try to make it appealing to them.
 Instead they told them breastfeeding was their duty and if they only tried hard enough every mother could breastfeed at least partially.
 Denying the child the breast was berated as being selfish or ignorant.